decodrtechnologies/Data-Science/E Coli/readme.md

 ## Algorithm:

+The dataset can be dealt with various models.
+Here I am using the KNN Classifier and the and Support Vector Machine to predict the data and compare them.

 ### KNN Classifier:

 K-nearest neighbor algorithm (K-NN) is a non-parametric method used for classification and regression.
 In both cases, the input consists of the k closest training examples in the feature space.
 The output depends on whether K-NN is used for classification or regression.